 You must be a high school graduate, have earned a General Education Degree (GED) or have a 2.0 cumulative grade point average from another college to apply to ADAP.
 You must also be age 24 or older.

-Admission to the early childhood education program in the School of Education and Allied Professions requires a completed associate's degree in early childhood education (or the equivalent), a minimum 2.5 grade point average, and successful completion of the Praxis I or evidence of satisfactory ACT or SAT scores.
+Admission to the early childhood education program in the School of Education and Health Sciences requires a completed associate's degree in early childhood education (or the equivalent), a minimum 2.5 grade point average, and successful completion of the Praxis I or evidence of satisfactory ACT or SAT scores.
 Students can only begin the early childhood education program in the first session of the summer term.

 Complete the online Application for Undergraduate Admission as a part-time transfer student.
 If you are over 24 years of age and select one of the programs available through ADAP, you will automatically be reviewed for ADAP.
 You must be a part-time student in order to participate in ADAP.

 Request that official transcripts from your high school or official results of the GED, as well as official transcripts from any colleges previously attended, be sent directly from the institution to the Office of Admission.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.

 All application materials should be directed to:

 Office of Admission